stdio-cz/mhmp_mapk_output-gateway/README.md

 ```
 npm run build
 ```
-or run this, to watch all changes
+or run this to watch all changes and automatically re-build on save:
 ```
 npm run build-watch
 ```